xma711/notebook/security/generate_pem_key_pair/README.md

 .key file: this is a PEM formatted file containing just the private-key of a specific certificate and is merely a conventional name and not a standardized one.
-In apache installs, this frequently resides in /etc/ssl/private
+In Apache installs, this frequently resides in /etc/ssl/private

-.pem file: this is a container format that may include just the public certificate (e.g. in apache installs, this is in /etc/ssl/certs) or may include an entire certificate chain including public key, private key and root certificates.
+.pem file: this is a container format that may include just the public certificate (e.g. in Apache installs, this is in /etc/ssl/certs) or may include an entire certificate chain including public key, private key and root certificates.
 (more details are in the reference)